What is Robots.txt

 Sitemap: https://yourdomain.com/sitemap.xml

-Why Robots.txt is important in SEO?
+Why Robots.txt Is Important in SEO?

 It has a huge role in SEO practices, as it is a vital medium for crawl management.
 Even without a robots.txt file, search engine crawlers could discover, crawl, render, and index the important web pages of the website.